ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

 ## Starfleet Subs Menu

 Each attribute described below should be implemented as a private variable within the class.
-Most attributes will also include a **getter** method, and sometimes a **setter** method, following this naming scheme (using `price` as an example):
+Most attributes will also include a **getter** method, and sometimes a **setter** method, following this naming scheme (using **Price** as an example):
   * **Java** - The private `price` attribute would have a `getPrice` getter and `setPrice` setter method.
   * **Python** - The private `__price` attribute would have a getter and setter named `price` implemented as a [Python Property](https://docs.python.org/3/library/functions.html#property).